 - Pre-approval of the Dot Collector App in the Zoom Apps Marketplace

-Note: If the Zoom Apps Marketplace and/or Dot Collector App is not pre-approved, please contact your Zoom admin.
+Note: If you do not see the Zoom Apps Marketplace and/or the Dot Collector App, please contact your Zoom administrator.

 Installation and Configuration

 - Login to your Zoom account and select “Apps” from your Zoom window.